modem is hot

 Here are some tips to help you prevent your modem from getting too hot:

-Give it ample space to “breath”
+Give it ample space to “breathe”

 The best place to put your modem is on top of a bookshelf or near an HVAC cooling vent.

-In extreme cases, you can remove the shell cover of your modem if it gets hot often.
+In extreme cases, you can remove the shell cover of your modem if it gets hot too often.

 Instead, consider putting it in a room with maximum air circulation.